-The Calihan Travel Grants provide financial assistance to students who have been selected to present, at an academic conference, research relevant to themes promoted by the Acton Institute.
+The Calihan Travel Grants provide financial assistance to graduate students and seminarians who have been selected to present at an academic conference or research relevant to themes promoted by the Acton Institute.
 Such themes include the integration of theological ideas with principles of limited government, rule of law, religious freedom, and economic liberty.
-Grants are also open to students who need to travel to, and perform research at, archives or libraries or to attend educational conferences that involve the above themes.
+Grants are also open to graduate students and seminarians who need to travel to and perform research at archives, libraries, or educational conferences that involve the above themes.

 - Selection Process: Applications are reviewed and recipients selected by the research staff of the Acton Institute.
 Award decisions by the Acton Institute are final and not subject to appeal.

 - Agreement: Recipients must respond to an award notification within one month and adhere to fellowship conditions listed below.

 - Grant Amounts: Travel grants do not exceed $3,000, but typically range from $500-$1,000.
 Grant amounts take into account the costs of travel, lodging, registration, and other associated conference or research expenses.
 Other sources of funding are also considered.